 Are you looking for something different?

 Well-known as an art hub, Marfa, is the home to the famous Chinati Foundation/La Fundación Chinati contemporary art museum, where art installations are scattered all over this desert town, including the famous Prada Marfa.
-When artist Donald Judd created this “museum”, he definitely put Marfa on the art-world map.
-This place is cool, Boho, beautiful, unique and mystical.
+When artist Donald Judd created this “museum”, he definitely put Marfa on the art world map.

 If you dared to drive the 8.5 hours from the DFW area, then we suggest you might as well visit the Big Bend National Park, which is about another 1.5 hrs away.